EimaMei/HPL/README.md

 - [X] Being able to edit variables at runtime.
 - [X] Finish basic structures.
 - [X] Access a struct's member and also edit it.
-- [ ] Save a function (and its arguments) in memory, while also retaining its code.
+- [X] Save a function (and its arguments) in memory, while also retaining its code.
-- [ ] Delete variables when they're out of scope.
+- [X] Delete variables when they're out of scope.
-- [ ] Execute functions when they're used.
+- [X] Execute functions when they're used.
+- [X] Add returns to functions.
 - [ ] Finalize how scopes work in general.
-- [ ] Many, many other things that I currently can't think of.

 ## Step 2: Core functions implementation
 When the base code for the intepreter is done, it'll allow us to finally implement the core functions of the language to build HOI4 code.
 Without core functions, we won't be able to build HOI4 code.
 Some of these functions will allow the user to: